ANB2/flask-basic-template/readme.md

 # Flask Basic Boilerplate

-A boilerplate starting point for a Flask web application with Flask-SQLAlchemy and Bootstrap 3.
+A boilerplate starting point for a Flask web application with Flask-SQLAlchemy and Bootstrap 3. *Please use [this](https://github.com/mjhea0/flask-boilerplate) boilerplate for more advanced projects.*

 ## Instructions